koush/vysor.io/.github/ISSUE_TEMPLATE/ios_bug_report.md

 4. See error

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+A short description of what you expected to happen.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.